SensorsINI/v2e/README.md

 Do not be intimidated by the huge number of options.
 Running _v2e.py_ with no arguments sets reasonable values and opens a file browser to let you select an input video.
 Inspect the logging output for hints.

 **Hint:** Note the options _[--dvs128 | --dvs240 | --dvs346 | --dvs640 | --dvs1024]_; they set output size and width to popular cameras.

+**On headless platforms**, with no graphics output, use --no_preview option to suppress the OpenCV windows.

 ```
 (base)$ conda activate pt-v2e # activate your workspace